Tres Cantos: Economy and industry

 Tres Cantos' main economic activity is derived from the existence of various high-tech factories and headquarters in designated zones, including from the pharmaceutical, aerospace and computing industries.

 A production hub of Netflix is also found here.

 Approximately 20,000 employees from outside of Tres Cantos (predominantly Madrid) commute daily to work in its industrial zones its "Technological Park," home of cutting-edge companies in the aerospace industry, such as GMV Innovating Solutions.
 Other multinational corporations with offices and/or production in Tres Cantos are: Lucent Technologies, BP Solar, BDF Nivea, Nokia Siemens Networks, Samsonite, Altair, Hella, Siemens, Dannon, GMV, IFS and Sener Aeronáutica.
 The once largest cable provider in Spain, SOGECABLE, relocated here.
 The headquarters of both the Real Automóvil Club de España and the Spanish Metrology Centre (CEM) are located in Tres Cantos.
+The telecommunications and networking equipment manufacturer Teldat also has its headquarters in the municipality.

 Sister cities

 Tres Cantos is a sister city to the planned cities of Columbia, Maryland, United States, Cergy-Pontoise, France and Nejapa, El Salvador.